-In its long promised review of the commercial radio sector, the CRTC has now formally incorporated a review of the transitional digital radio policy and called for submissions different aspects of the 1995 policy.
-28 Acknowledging the stalled switchover, the CRTC asks whether the replacement strategy should now be reconsidered and if so what the status of existing DAB stations now in operation should be.
-It asks whether the policy should now be modified to enable new entrants into the market, specifically if digital radio could provide better services for diverse cultural and ethnic communities, and how additional DAB spectrum might be obtained or made available.
-However, DAB is no longer treated as the sole transitional digital platform and the policy framework now directly address the issue of whether IBOC should be permitted in Canada as well as asking what provision should be made for other standards, such as DRM, DMB, and DVB-H. In addition, new and emerging Internet distribution platforms such file-sharing, podcasting, downloading, and audio streaming, including fixed locations and wireless systems such as Wi-Fi and WiMAX and the promise of Internet-based services for car reception, all radically change the nature of any proposed digital transition.
-In the words of the commission, 'the new audio programming alternatives pose an unprecedented challenge for the conventional radio sector that will require astute business decisions and a judicious regulatory approach'.29
+In a long promised review of the commercial radio sector, the CRTC in 2006 formally instituted a review of the transitional digital radio policy (CRTC, 2006).
+Against a background of declining audiences particularly among younger listeners for conventional radio, and the ongoing fragmentation of the market by satellite as well as unregulated Internet services, the need for a coherent digital policy framework had become more urgent and more complex than in 1995.
+Acknowledging the stalled switch-over, the CRTC asked in its call for submissions whether the replacement strategy should be reconsidered and if so what the status of existing DAB stations now in operation should be.
+It asked whether the policy should be modified to enable new entrants into the market, specifically if digital radio could provide better services for diverse cultural and ethnic communities, and how additional DAB spectrum might be obtained or made available.
+DAB, however, was no longer treated as the sole transitional digital platform and the policy framework proposed consideration of IBOC's suitability for Canada in addition to a host of other standards, including DRM, DMB, and DVB-H. New and emerging Internet distribution platforms such file-sharing, podcasting, downloading, audio streaming, wireless systems such as Wi-Fi and WiMAX and the promise of Internet-based services for car reception, were also acknowledged to radically change the nature of any proposed digital transition.
+Summing up the challenge for the commission, it stated 'the new audio programming alternatives pose an unprecedented challenge for the conventional radio sector that will require astute business decisions and a judicious regulatory approach' (CRTC, 2006).

-In its submission to the CRTC, the Canadian Association of Broadcasters supports the abandonment of the 'replacement technology' notion of digital radio broadcasting and advocates a flexible regulatory approach as the central element of a re-vamped policy for digital radio.30 A long term strategy is required, the CAB argue, to ensure that radio services of national, regional and local interest, will continue to be delivered reliably and free of charge to fixed, portable and mobile services.
-The digital transition policy, therefore, remains crucially important when set against a background of declining audiences particularly among younger listeners for conventional radio, as well as the ongoing fragmentation of the market by unregulated, Internet-delivered audio services.
-Flexible arrangements enabling stations to experiment with innovative programming models and ideas would, it is argued, provide a much needed boost for attracting listeners to digital and should include a relaxation of Canadian content regulations for digital services, at least until meaningful listenership levels were achieved, and more flexible consideration of ownership rules, enabling stations to experiment on their digital services without having to relinquish an equivalent property.
-While new programming is proposed as a driver for any new impetus on the terrestrial digital radio broadcasting, simulcasting as appropriate is also envisaged as a means of encouraging migration of analogue to digital.
-The analogy is drawn with the migration of AM to FM in the 1950s and 60s whereby a gradual increase of peak-listening programming was successfully transferred to the FM band, once initial listenership began to take hold.
-Perhaps not surprisingly, the CAB argue that incumbents are best positioned to provide programming services and advocate continued priority given to existing broadcasters to digital allocations.
-However, new entrants are acknowledged to have a role and a mechanism for releasing unused spectrum by current licence-holders is proposed.
-More efficient use of the spectrum whether through AAC source coding and/or reviewing the current generous data rates of 256 kbits/sec would also free up considerable room for expansion and enable the kind of quantity envisaged for digital programming services on a par with equivalent Internet or satellite-based services.
+In its submission to the CRTC, the Canadian Association of Broadcasters supported the abandonment of the 'replacement technology' notion of digital radio broadcasting and advocated a flexible regulatory approach as the central element of a re-vamped policy for digital radio (CAB, 2006).
+A long term strategy was required, the CAB argued, to ensure that radio services of national, regional and local interest could continue to be delivered reliably and free of charge to fixed, portable and mobile services.
+Flexible arrangements enabling stations to experiment with innovative programming models and ideas would also, it argued, provide a much needed boost for attracting listeners to digital and should include a relaxation of Canadian content regulations for digital services, at least until meaningful listenership levels were achieved.
+More flexible consideration of ownership rules were also advocated, to enable stations to experiment with their digital services without having to relinquish an equivalent analog property.
+While new programming was proposed as a driver for any new impetus on the terrestrial digital radio broadcasting, simulcasting as appropriate was also envisaged as a means of encouraging migration of analog to digital.
+An analogy was drawn with the migration of AM to FM in the 1950s whereby a gradual increase of peak-listening programming was successfully transferred to the FM band, once initial listenership began to take hold.
+Perhaps not surprisingly, the CAB argued that incumbents were best positioned to provide programming services and advocated continued priority for digital allocations to be given to existing broadcasters.
+New entrants were acknowledged to have a role and a mechanism for releasing unused spectrum by current licence-holders was proposed.
+More efficient use of the spectrum through advanced compression techniques and reviewing the generous data rates of 256 kbps would also free up considerable room for expansion and enable the kind of quantity envisaged for digital programming services on a par with equivalent Internet or satellite-based services.